Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 | |ex1pstart|              | |ex1pend|                    |
 +--------------------------+------------------------------+

-Example 2: Octahedra in Rotating Drum
+Example 2: Octahedra in a Rotating Drum
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this DEM simulation, we observe the dynamics of 125 octahedra as they descend into a rotating drum.
 The second test case contains 27,000 octahedra (yellow) and 27,000 hexapods (blue).